 On July 22,1987 the Stewart B. McKinney Homeless Assistance Act became public law.
 This was the first comprehensive federal law dealing with the problems of homelessness in America.
 Recently included in the 2001 No Child Left Behind Act, it is now called the McKinney-Vento Homeless Education Assistance Improvements Act of 2001.

 As a first step in 1988, the Pennsylvania Department of Education established the Education for Homeless Children and Youth Program.
 This program has been responsible for assessing Pennsylvania’s homeless children population, developing the appropriate responses and establishing McKinney-Vento Homeless sites.

 Some of the main objectives of the Shenango Area School District is to increase awareness about the needs of homeless children, reveal and overcome possible educational barriers, explain current legislation and policies, and provide assistance and support to families.

 The District Homeless Liaison can support and help students in homeless situations in many ways.
-Shenango’s Homeless Liaison is Dr. Joseph McCormick, High School Principal.
+Shenango’s Homeless Liaison is Dr. James Janacone, Special Services Director.
 Click here for contact information.